-Depending on the requirement of the client, different types of solar geysers are available to suit various needs.
+Depending on the requirement of the client, different types of solar geysers are available to suite various needs.

 The split system is also used when converting an existing electric hot water geyser to solar.
 The existing geyser stays inside the roof while a collector is installed on top of the roof and piped to the inside geyser.

 Low-Pressure System making use of evacuated tubes as a collector

 Low-Pressure solar systems are mostly used on farms, plots and rural areas where the water supply pressure is usually low.
 The water supply is connected to a small header tank situated on top of the main storage tank and is controlled by a float valve.
 It is a very reliable system that makes use of the thermosiphon principle.